Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

 The idea originates from that one stackoverflow patching method, which forces a command line option in the `chrome.dll`.

 ## How the program works
-It discovers your `chrome.dll` file of the latest installed Chrome/Chromium version.
-Then it performs a pattern scan for a function that gets patched, so the dialog does not appear anymore.
+It discovers all `chrome.dll` files of the latest installed Chromium browsers.
+Then it performs a pattern scan for functions that getspatched, so the dialog does not appear anymore.

-## Commandline Options
+## Commandline Options (removed, use the gui instead)
-All commandline options are **optional** and not required.
+All commandline options are removed. ~~**optional** and not required.~~

 ```bash
 ChromeDevExtWarningPatcher.exe [-noDebugPatch] [-noWWWPatch] [-noWarningPatch] [-noWait] [-customPath "C:\Path"]